How To Convert Shopping Cart Abandons

 A Better Approach

-When would-be buyers abandon your shopping cart, prompt them to opt-in to a list (you can create exit pop-ups to do this in our web form builder).
+When would-be buyers abandon your shopping cart, prompt them to opt-in to a list.
 Make this a special list specifically for your shopping cart abandons.

 Your wording will vary, but the idea you want to convey is “we’re sorry that we weren’t able to help you today, but since you’ve expressed an interest in our __________ , we’d like a chance to tell you more about it.”